ShengHuaWu/SimpleApiClient/README.md

     }
 }
 ```
-We write an extension of _Alamofire_ _Manager_ at first, and it contains a method which uses our endpoint to generate an _Alamofire_ _Request_.
+We write an extension of Alamofire Manager at first, and it contains a method which uses our endpoint to generate an Alamofire Request.

 ```
 extension Request {